A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Kloosterman sums

 For $M,N\in \mathbb{N}^2$ we call a tuple $(w,c)\in W\times \mathbb{N}^2$ admissible (or more precisely $(M,N)$-admissible) if

-The constraints imposed on $c=(c_1,c_2)$ by the admissibility of $(w,c)$ can be easily computed by hand.
-Details can be found in \cite{Man0, Man} (and also in slightly different form in \cite[Section~5.4]{Co}).
-In summary we have
+This is precisely the condition \cite[(4.1)]{Man}, which is termed \emph{well-definedness condition} there.
+The constraints imposed on $c=(c_1,c_2)$ by the admissibility of $(w,c)$ can be computed by hand.
+Details can be found in \cite[(4.4)]{Man} or \cite[Section~5.1]{Man0} (and also in slightly different form in \cite[Section~5.4]{Co}).
+We summarize the constraints on $N,M$ and $c$ arising from admissibility in Table~\ref{tab:my_label}.